rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 It's not perfectly complete, though, so please also feel free to ask questions even if you can't figure out who to ping.

+Another way to find experts for a given part of the compiler is to see who has made recent commits.
+For example, to find people who have recently worked on name resolution since the 1.68.2 release, you could run `git shortlog -n 1.68.2.. compiler/rustc_resolve/`.
+Ignore any commits starting with "Rollup merge" or commits by `@bors` (see [CI contribution prodcedures](./contributing.md#ci) for more information about these commits).

 [map]: https://github.com/rust-lang/compiler-team/blob/master/content/experts/map.toml